A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models: Challenges and Future Directions

-Finally, we believe that the research on controlled text generation is still in the early stages.
+Finally, we believe that the research on controlled text generation is still in its early stage.
 In Section 2.2 of this paper, we have summarized a range of tasks involving CTG.
 However, few of them are actually dedicated CTG tasks.
-With the rapid development of text generation, there is a need to come up with dedicated benchmarking tasks for CTG with diverse control requirements.
+With the rapid development of text generation, there is a need to come up with dedicated benchmarking tasks and datasets for CTG with diverse control requirements.